fil512/You-Dont-Know-JS/scope & closures/ch3.md

 3. Anonymous functions omit a name that is often helpful in providing more readable/understandable code.
 A descriptive name helps self-document the code in question.

 **Inline function expressions** are powerful and useful -- the question of anonymous vs. named doesn't detract from that.
-Providing a name for your function expression quite effectively addresses all these draw-backs, but has no tangible downsides.
+Providing a name for your function expression quite effectively addresses all these drawbacks, but has no tangible downsides.
 The best practice is to always name your function expressions:

 ```js
 setTimeout( function timeoutHandler(){ // <-- Look, I have a name!